lineality/Online_Voting_Using_One_Time_Pads/README.md

 Note: If the ballot is processed on an off-line not-connected to a network computer then the chances of 'hacking' the vote are reduced (the 'attack surface' is reduced).

-Enter voter data into results data set.
+Enter voter data into the election-results-data-set.

 Step 16: (Process Election Data / Count The Votes)
 The printed ballot is counted with the other paper ballots of various kinds during the normal election ballot count process.